-- have rectified any issues of previous non-compliance with existing Commonwealth agreements to the satisfaction of the Commonwealth, or be in the process of rectifying any issues of non-compliance with existing Commonwealth agreements to the satisfaction of the Commonwealth; and - be financially viable.
+- have contacted and consulted with the NIAA Regional Office in your area; - have rectified any issues of previous non-compliance with existing Commonwealth agreements to the satisfaction of the Commonwealth, or be in the process of rectifying any issues of noncompliance with existing Commonwealth agreements to the satisfaction of the Commonwealth; and - are financially viable to the Agency's satisfaction.
 The application form has questions about financial viability.
 The Agency may undertake its own enquiries in relation to the applicant's financial viability.

-3.2 Incorporation requirements
+4.2 Incorporation requirements